BuddyX

 A question and answer feed works best next to discussion, profiles, and member activity, not on its own.
 The same members who answer questions also want to talk, share, and connect, and a richer community keeps them around between questions.

-If you are still deciding the shape of your community, see how to start an online community and how to create an online discussion forum, which pairs naturally with a Q&A model.
+If you are still deciding the shape of your community, see how to start an online community and how to create an online discussion forum, which pair naturally with a Q&A model.
+Communities that want a curated knowledge base alongside Q&A will also find value in building a community wiki to document established answers that go beyond a single question thread.

 The bottom line